AcubeSAT/ccsds-space-data-link-protocols/README.md

 5. (Optional) For resource constrained systems the CRC and HMAC software implementations can be demanding, so they are defined as weak for the user to replace them if need be.
 Look under `inc/Utilities` for the software implementations.
 Do not worry about those functions if there are no plans to use CRC or HMAC.
+The Idle data generator is also defined as weak.

 The user API for the library is contained under `inc/Services`.